 Then between the two showings, their team was going to serve a meal that would share with the communities, so that the community could see first hand how a person experiencing homelessness receives the basic necessity of food.
 Then the evening showing of the movie included a panel discussing set up with representatives from the shelter, local mental health professionals, and the police department to discuss the film, and situations in our local community.
 We will make this happen once restrictions have been lifted and in-person programs are once again safe.
 So, that’s what really led to our nomination.

-It is, thank you for sharing.
+Question #4: It is.
+Thank you for sharing.
 And, if anyone hasn’t watched it.
 I highly recommend taking a look at that one.
 So, why is compassion important in libraries?
 08:52

 The joy to me in working in a public library is that you see your entire community at one time or another.
 So, that child that’s learning to read could very likely become that seventy-year-old who is so excited to discover a new book.
 Or, could be your superuser on an ebook platform in the future.
 We also see people at their very best, and at the lowest point that a human can experience.
 So if we, as librarians, are not compassionate, and our policies aren’t based on compassion, and how we carry out the things that we need to do to enforce codes of conduct are not compassionate, then we cannot be that safe place for someone like a teen who has chaos in other parts of their lives.
 Or, we cannot be the solution place for that person who lost their job, or just found out their loved one has cancer.
 And, we cannot be that escape place that everyone needs at some time or another.